kubernetes/sig-release/releases/patch-releases.md

 patch releases, contact the team as a whole or the appropriate member if there is a specific one:

-* Email: the whole team is reachable via email to [kubernetes-patch-release-team].
+* Email: The whole team is reachable via email to [kubernetes-patch-release-team].
 * Slack: You can just tag appropriate individuals or start a broader conversation on #sig-release, as well as reach out to team members via direct message.
+* GitHub: Notifications are sent to the team via `<@kubernetes/patch-release-team>`.

 Please give us a business day to respond - we may be in a different timezone!